hbruckman/ComputerScienceLessons/README.md

 Table of Contents

 - Introduction to Computer Science
-  - Importance, Use, and Value
+  - Importance, Use, and Value of Computing and Informatics
   - Computer Scientist Profile
-  - Data, Hardware, and Sofware
+  - Computer Components and the Von Neumann Model (Data, Hardware, and Sofware)
   - Databases and Information Systems
   - Networks, Internet, and World Wide Web
   - Computer/Network/System Architecture